 If the ordinary exams of a particular module are held during the first examination period of the semester, make-up exams are offered during the proximate examination period.
-If the ordinary exams of a module are held during the concluding examination period of a semester, make-up examinations are offered during the concluding examination period of the proximate semester.
+If the ordinary exams of a module are held during the concluding examination period of a semester, make-up examinations are offered during the concluding the proximate semester.